ga-wdi-curriculum/rails-activerecord/readme.md

 * Create a new rails application with postgres as the default.
 * Use `rake` to create, edit, and update, and seed the db.
-* Use rails generators to create migrations.
+* Use Rails generators to create migrations.
-* Use rails console to inspect and manipulate models.
+* Use Rails console to inspect and manipulate models.
-* Use rails migrations to create tables and modify columns.
+* Use Rails migrations to create tables and modify columns.
 * Undo a migration with `rake db:rollback`.
 * Create migrations that associate one model with another.
 * Identify the impacts of editing existing migrations.